 Warren Del-Pinto

-Research Associate supporting work package 2.1: Generating structured data from outpatient clinic letters using text-mining.
+Research Associate supporting work package 2.1: Generating medical information from outpatient clinic letters.

 Mr Warren Del-Pinto | The University of Manchester